Constraining Hamiltonians from chiral effective field theory with neutron-star data

-{\it Summary and Outlook.} In this work, we have used emulators based on the PMM and MLP machine-learning frameworks to constrain the relevant two-nucleon LECs in an N$^2$LO chiral EFT Hamiltonian from NS data.
+In this work, we have used emulators based on the PMM and MLP machine-learning frameworks to constrain the relevant two-nucleon LECs in an N$^2$LO chiral EFT Hamiltonian from NS data.
 We found that current observations only provide mild constraints in addition to two-nucleon scattering measured in the lab, but that next-generation GW observatories provide strong and complimentary information on microscopic LECs.
 Our pipeline paves the way of measuring LECs that are difficult to extract from laboratory data.
 It can also be used to shed light on the limitations of interactions derived within chiral EFT~\cite{Somasundaram:2024ykk}.